spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-aggregates/writing-your-first-aggregate.md

 The `recordThat` function will not persist the events to the database.
 It will simply hold them in memory.
 The events will get written to the database when the aggregate itself is persisted.

 There are two things to notice.
-First, the method name is writting in the present tense, not the past tense.
-We're trying to do something, and for the rest of our application is hasn't happend yet until the actual `AccountCreated` is saved.
+First, the method name is written in the present tense, not the past tense.
+We're trying to do something, and for the rest of our application is hasn't happened yet until the actual `AccountCreated` is saved.
 This will only happen when the `AccountAggregate` gets persisted.

 The second thing to note is that nor the method and the event contain an uuid.
 The aggregate itself is aware of the uuid to use because it is passed to the retrieve method (`AccountAggregate::retrieve($uuid)`, we'll get to this in a bit).
 When persisting the aggregateroot, it will save the record events along with the uuid.